jr3911/ios-loops-lab/README.md

     i += 1
 } while i <= 10

-// while loop performs the actions in the block while the condition is true
+// while loop performs the actions in the block while the condition is true (checks condition first before performing block)
-// repeat-while loop performs the actions in the block until the condition is false
+// repeat-while loop performs the actions in the block until the condition is false (runs block first before checking condition)
-// outputs will still be the same because the end condition for both is when i > 10
+// outputs will still be the same because the end condition is reach for both when i > 10
 // both perform the actions until i becomes 11

 ```